IU2MEH/shiva/README.md

 ### Usage
-Simply run ./Shiva as normal user.
+Simply run ./Shiva as normal user, you can pass --with-debug option to see debug messages.

 It will connect to ham radio dx cluster and listen on a tcp port as specified in config file